-Windshield wiper blades should be inspected for wear and cracking.
-See Scheduled Maintenance on page 11-2 for more information.
+Windshield wiper blades should be inspected for wear or cracking.
+See Maintenance Schedule on page 11-3 for more information.

 Replacement blades come in different types and are removed in different ways.
-For the proper type and length, see Maintenance Replacement Parts on page 11-8.
+For proper windshield wiper blade length and type, see Maintenance Replacement Parts on page 11-14.

-It is a good idea to clean or replace the wiper blade assembly every six months.
-Allowing the wiper blade arm to touch the windshield when no wiper blade is installed could damage the windshield.
-Any damage that occurs would not be covered by the vehicle's warranty.
-Do not allow the wiper blade arm to touch the windshield.
-To remove the wiper blade assembly:
+Notice: Allowing the wiper arm to touch the windshield when no wiper blade is installed could damage the windshield.
+Any damage that occurs would not be covered by your warranty.
+Do not allow the wiper arm to touch the windshield.

+To replace the windshield wiper blade: